Fabian Tamm: Early life

-Tamm was born on 13 November 1879 in Film, Uppsala County, Sweden, the son of the Governor of Stockholm and cabinet minister, Baron Claës Gustaf Adolf Tamm and his wife Ebba (née Tersmeden).
+Tamm was born on 13 November 1879 in Österbybruk, Uppsala County, Sweden, the son of the Governor of Stockholm and cabinet minister, Baron Claës Gustaf Adolf Tamm and his wife Ebba (née Tersmeden).
+He became a second-class non-commissioned flag officer (flaggunderofficer av andra graden) in the Swedish Navy on 4 April 1898, and took the naval officer examination on 1 November 1899.

 Career

-Tamm was commissioned as a naval officer with the rank of acting sub-lieutenant in the Swedish Navy in 1899 and was promoted to sub-lieutenant in 1901.
-Tamm was promoted to lieutenant in 1907 and was adjutant and librarian at the Royal Swedish Naval Academy as well as teacher in law of war and maritime law from 1907 to 1910 and in naval warfare from 1910.
+Tamm was commissioned as a naval officer with the rank of acting sub-lieutenant in the Swedish Navy on 3 November 1899 and promoted to sub-lieutenant on 25 October 1901.
+He attended the Royal Swedish Naval Staff College from 1904 to 1906 and was promoted to lieutenant on 1 November 1907.
+Tamm served as adjutant and librarian at the Royal Swedish Naval Academy as well as teacher in law of war and maritime law from 1907 to 1910 and in naval warfare from 1910.
 He was adjutant at the Military Office of the Ministry for Naval Affairs from 1911.
-Tamm was naval attaché in Berlin and Copenhagen from 1914 to 1917, secretary in Royal Swedish Society of Naval Sciences from 1918 to 1921 and was head of the Royal Swedish Naval Academy from 1921 to 1925.
+On 1 May 1914, he was appointed naval attaché in Berlin and Copenhagen, a position he held until 20 January 1917.
+That same year, he became a member of the Royal Swedish Society of Naval Sciences and served as its secretary from 1918 to 1921.
+On 1 July 1918, he was appointed assistant military attaché in Berlin, serving until 30 May that year.
+He became lieutenant commander on 31 December 1918 and was formally promoted to the position on 29 April 1919.
+Between 1919 and 1921, he served as adjutant to the station commander in Karlskrona.